PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Really?
 Kobolds, I heard of.
 Trolls, I heard of.
 Dragons, sure, but Orcs?
 C'mon.
 What does an Orc look like?"

-"Gentle Merchant, I hope that you never see one, but I assure you, if you do, you will know it is an Orc."
+"Gentle Merchant, I hope that you never see one, but I assure you, if you do, you will know for the Orc that it is."

 "En-henh,"